 The proposal does not require any variances to lot development or street standards specified in the Code.
-UDC Chapter 210 does not have lot dimension requirements.
+The subdivision is within a planned unit development (PUD), UDC Chapter 210 does not have lot dimension requirements.
 The PUD Chapter is setup to provide flexibility in lot sizes.
 However, the proposed lots range in size from 3,150 to 9,264 square feet in size, with an average lot size of 4,120 square feet.
+The modification is only for the Subdivision.

-Density within the PUD is still being met as shown below:
+Density within the SUB is still being met as shown below: